Parreirao2/VPet/README.md

 - `game_hub.py`: Mini-games implementation including Number Guesser and Reaction Test
 - `speech_bubble.py`: Pet communication system
 - `system_tray.py`: System tray integration and menu controls
+- `context_awareness.py`: Monitors active applications and triggers pet responses, enabling the pet to react to your computer usage.
 - `frames/`: Animation frame images for different pet stages and colors
 - `img_assets/`: Food, item, and currency images

+## 🤫 Cheat Codes

+- **Unlock 10,000,000 coins**: Change your pet's name to `UUDDLRLRBA` in the settings to activate the cheat.